paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-046-central-intelligence-agency.md

 ### Statutory Notes

 #### Codification
-Section was formerly classified to section 403b of chapter 15 of this title prior to editorial reclassification and renumbering in chapter 46 of this title.
+Section was formerly classified to [section 403b of this title](./chapter-015-national-security.md#section-403b) prior to editorial reclassification and renumbering as this section.

 #### Amendments
 2004—Pub.
 L. 108–458 struck out “of Central Intelligence” after “Director”.